frankstack/Derivatives-Portfolio-Pricer/HW1/readme.md

 ## Description

 This Monte Carlo simulator is designed to estimate the price of European options (both call and put) and calculate the option Greeks: Delta, Gamma, Vega, Theta, and Rho.
-The simulator supports **Antithetic Variates**, **Control Variates**, and **Van der Corput low-discrepancy sequences** to enhance the accuracy and efficiency of the results.
+The simulator supports **Antithetic Variates**, **Delta Control Variates**, and **Van der Corput low-discrepancy sequences** to enhance the accuracy and efficiency of the results.
 The control variate technique significantly reduces the variance of the simulation, providing more reliable estimates.

 ## Components